 Well, you could speculate forever with how their infrastructure works, but apparently you can avoid detection on Facebook by following these simple techniques when it comes to adding friends.

-2) Cancel any friend requests which are left unanswered within a 24-hour period,
+1) Manually add no more than 15 friends in a 24-hour period, 2) Cancel any friend requests which are left unanswered within a 24-hour period, 3) Do not send friends requests to every page visited

 Last time we told you about GRU officer Sergei Parubin who is currently working in Belgrade, alongside Georgiy Kleban.
 We’ve been looking closely at Parubin and he seems particularly interesting to us.
 According to what we’ve been able to find, it seems that Parubin has a long history in the Balkan region not just Belgrade, previously serving in Zagreb, Croatia up to 2015.
 This isn’t even his first time in Belgrade, he was previously there in the early 2000s up to 2009.
 The GRU seem to rotate their military attaches and assistants throughout Russian embassies across the Balkan capitals, keeping them in the area for years.
 This is not normal behavior in other parts of Europe but seems to be here.